-Hi, I'm Olivia.
+Hey, I'm Olivia.
 Welcome to my corner of the internet!
-I'm so glad you found us.
-Here, you'll discover what I'm creating.
-From beautifully handcrafted hatbands and custom-printed textiles, to DIY low-tox household items, while I share about some of my favorite things.
-I'll tell you all about our journey of raising a deaf child, embracing a low-tox lifestyle, all while navigating the joys and challenges of parenting.
-Stay a while, explore, and I hope you connect with our story.
+How lucky are we to have found each other.
+This is where you'll discover what I'm creating or working on.
+From beautifully handcrafted hatbands and custom-printed textiles, to DIY low-tox household items, all while I tell you all about some of my favorite things.
+I'm going to share with you all about our journey of raising a deaf child, embracing a low-tox lifestyle, all while navigating the joys and challenges of parenting.
+I hope you find something you like and if you don't, byyyeee.

 Meet the Mama!

-Hello, I’m Olivia, a proud mom of two beautiful children we worked so hard to have.
+Today, I'm a proud mom of two beautiful children we worked so hard to have.

-A little over a year later, we welcomed our first child, a healthy baby boy.
-Through genetic testing, we learned he was born deaf due to a recessive gene both my husband and I carry.
+A little over a year later, we welcomed our first child to our lives, a healthy baby boy.
+To our surprise, we learned he was born deaf due to a recessive gene both my husband and I carry.
 Fast forward to the beginning of 2024, we welcomed our daughter to the world.
 She was born hearing.
 The four of us live with our two dogs, Rory the German Shorthair Pointer and Berna the Black Lab, in a small lake town nestled in the mountains of Wyoming.

 Everyday, I’m so happy to be home with my children, present for the unique demands of raising a deaf child.
-While I also get to pursue being a creative, a small business owner and pursue subjects I'm curious about.
+While I also get to indulge my creative pursuits as a small business owner.

 Deaf and Crunchy Diaries